jbossdemocentral/jdg-labs/lab-guides/lab4-guide.md

 					.shutdownTimeout(25000)

 1. Run the JUnit test to verify that your changes works.
-1. Add Clustering using CacheMode REPL_SYNC to Configuration builder (after the enable()):
+1. Add clustering using CacheMode REPL_SYNC to Configuration builder (after the enable()):

 		...
 		Configuration loc = new ConfigurationBuilder().jmxStatistics()